shanel-elm/unit-front-end-web-development/css-grid/readme.md

 <details>
 <summary>Starter Code</summary>

-If you'd like to follow along while reading this lesson, create two new files: `grid.html` and `grid.css`, in a folder of your choice.
+To follow along while reading this lesson, create two new files: `grid.html` and `grid.css`, in a folder of your choice.

 Copy the following code into your HTML: